-2.6 (34) Enhance the visibility of women within the department Ensuring women are well represented within the department is crucial in creating an inclusive, welcoming departmental culture and encouraging women within the department to progress into more senior roles.
-Equal representation has historically been difficult to achieve due to the lower numbers of female staff in more senior positions in the department. i.
-2016: Create Women in Science section of the NDS website ii.
-2016: Highlight successes and achievements of female staff and students on website iii.
-2021: include request that research groups consider gender and ethnicity diversity when putting forward speakers for Surgical Grand Rounds Departmental Coordinator Increase in positive response to survey question "are women well represented in NDS" from 30% to 50%.
+department's response to bullying and harassment.
+2.6 (33) Enhance the visibility of women within the department Ensuring women are well represented within the department is crucial in creating an inclusive, welcoming departmental culture and encouraging women within the department to progress into more senior roles.
+Equal representation has historically been difficult to achieve due to the lower numbers of female staff in more senior positions in the department. i. ii. iii. achievements of female staff and students on website Departmental Coordinator - Tarryn Ching Increase in positive response to survey question "are women well represented in NDS" from 30% to 50%.
 Increase in proportion of female speakers at Surgical Grand Rounds to 50%.
-3.1 Continue to monitor the PDR process to ensure uptake and follow-up PDRs are important development tools, and it is important that all staff are offered one and that they are useful in order include section that acknowledges non-promotable tasks (e.g. service on the SAT) HR team Greater proportion of male members of staff participating in non-promotive tasks (e.g. outreach) (from 37% to 50%) >90% of people finding PDR useful.
+3.1 Continue to monitor the PDR process to ensure uptake and follow-up PDRs are important development tools, and it is important that all staff are offered one and that they are useful in order IV.
+2010: Dovolop now PDP HR team - Lisa Bjork and Gemma Horbatowski Greater proportion of male members of staff participating in non-promotive tasks (e.g. outreach) (from 37% to 50%) >90% of people finding PDR useful.

 to ensure equal vi.
 2016-2020: Monitor staff uptake of opportunities for PDRs and PDR effectiveness development across male through staff survey and female staff.
 Expand awareness of i.
 2017: Include section in PDR on Increase in the proportion of staff and opportunities for necessary trainings and whether who feel their line manager career development the role has changed/regrading is supports their career development possible from 78% to 90%.
 After the success of the ii.
 2017: Develop NDS Training Fund promotion and re-grading for staff development Increase in awareness of training Q&A session hosted in iii.
-2020: create section on Staff opportunities from 60% to 90% with the department, we want Gateway for career progression no gender bias. to ensure that information and development, where all HR Team 3.2 about career information regarding re-grading riik reaiii At least 4 applications to Training acveropinent and and development (including links Communications and Fund annually.
-(37) progression opportunities to University's Career Service) can Public Engagement is promoted to all staff. be found Officer We especially want to iv.
-2021: Amend emails regarding Omoci encourage women to PDR to ensure that all line consider their options for managers are reminded to progression and incorporate career development development in order opportunities to nurture female staff ٧. • into more senior uptake positions.
-Vİ.
-2021: create page on Staff Gateway about Training Fund Develop and publicise i.
-2017: include information on Athena SWAN Increase in staff (in all staff 3.3 mentoring programmes available mentoring schemes in Coordinator categories) participating in (32, and ensure everyone is induction packs • • • • • • • • • • • • • • • • • mentoring to 60% by Nov 2021 33) aware of the mentoring ii.
-HR Advisor la anno anno in anno anno anno anno anno available to them mentoring and other development Increase in awareness of mentoring schemes to 80%
+2020: create section on Staff opportunities from 60% to 90% with the department, we want Gateway for career progression HR Team - Lisa Bjork no gender bias. to ensure that information and development, where all and 22 about career information regarding re-grading Gemma Horbatowski At least 4 applications to Training 3.2 developinent and and development (including links Fund annually.
+(35) progression opportunities to University's Career Service) can Communications and is promoted to all staff. be found Public Engagement We especially want to iv.
+2021: Amena emails regarding Office - Louise King encourage women to PDR to ensure that all line Office Louise King consider their options for managers are reminded to progression and incorporate career development development in order opportunities to nurture female staff ٧. - into more senior uptake positions. ٧i.
+2021: create page on Staff Gateway about Training Fund Develop and publicise i 2017: include information on Athena SWAN Increase in staff (in all staff 3.3 mentoring programmes '. available mentoring schemes in Coordinator - categories) participating in (31, and ensure everyone is induction packs Emily Hotine mentoring to 60% by Nov 2021 32) aware of the mentoring ii.
+2021: include information on available to them mentoring and other development HR Advisor - Increase in awareness of mentoring Gemma Horbatowski schemes to 80%